UX DESIGN

 Inspection requires making a U-shape bend along the length of the lanyard.
 Users can change the position of the bend with a simple hand motion to perform a visual inspection.

-Simulated Fall Test
+Fall Safety Test

 The fall distance test is the culmination of fall safety training.
 Users must perform an inspection and appropriate installation of the fall arrest system.
 The equipment is then tested, with its results being demonstrated by a virtual ragdoll, minus the traumatic details and sound effects.